The Club Ed Certificate in Developmental Editing of Fiction Program

 You must signal your intent to complete the program by filing an application to the program.
 (There is no charge.)
 You have three years from the time of your application to complete the requirements for the certificate.
 When you have completed the required series of classes, you must submit a request for certificate (there is also no charge for this).

 The cost of the complete program is about $2,000, depending on the class choices you make.
-Classes are purchased a la carte, and you pay for classes as you are ready, not all at once.
+Classes can be purchased a la carte, and you can pay for classes as you are ready, not all at once – unless you choose to take advantage of a certificate package.
 The program is intended to be completed in about a year, taking about one class a month, but you can take up to three years from the time of application to finish the program.